vmcf-konfmi/YOLOBee/README.md

 https://github.com/user-attachments/assets/5a769c93-d469-4d00-8f1d-b32abe34b3a1

-The bees correspond to the white square and the line corresponds to their mouvement.
+The bees correspond to the white square and the line corresponds to their movement.
 The color of the line corresponds to the speed of the bee.
 The Warmer the color is, the faster the bees will move.
 This tracking can let us see the movement of each bee, to better understand on which flower bees are stopping.
 Unfortunately, the algorithm is not completely efficient because we can see at 7 seconds of the detection video that 2 bees are switching their flowers.
 However, we can't see it in the second video.
 This is because the algorithm has difficulties detecting the bees which are close to each other.

- ## Publish to Zenodo at the end (separate issue)
+## Zenodo Repository

 ## Acknowledgements

-*Computational resources and consultations were provided by the the Vinicna Microscopy Core Facility co-financed by the Czech-BioImaging large RI project  LM2023050.
+*Computational resources and consultations were provided by the Vinicna Microscopy Core Facility co-financed by the Czech-BioImaging large RI project  LM2023050.
 Additional computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.*